Assembly Work Instructions

 At overseas production sites, linguistic and cultural barriers can make work instructions difficult to understand.
 Work instructions that rely on text, pictures, and verbal information may not accurately convey the original intent to audiences with different backgrounds and experiences.
 As a result, production errors and rework can increase the cost of overseas production.

 Create Work Instructions Using 3D Data

-With XVL, you can automate the creation process of manufacturing work instructions by utilizing 3D model and its manufacturing process data.
+With XVL, you can automate the creation process of manufacturing work instructions by utilizing your 3D models (all major CAD formats are supported, including SOLIDWORKS, CATIA, and Siemens NX) and its manufacturing process data.
 Since XVL does not require mockups, you do not have to wait to begin the authoring process.
 You can start authoring work instructions as soon as the 3D model is available In this way, XVL enables you to front-load the authoring process and shorten production lead time.

 Accelerate the Authoring Process by Automatically Publishing Work Instructions